P. L. Light Systems Expert Articles: Light Uniformity – Comparing LED and HPS Luminaires

 LED Luminaires

-So, if properly installed according to a light plan, LEDs will provide the same uniformity over a crop as HID luminaires, but will likely have different spacing requirements and can require up to 2-3 more luminaires to achieve the same uniformity at the same desired light level.
+So, if properly installed according to a light plan, LEDs will provide the same uniformity over a crop as HID luminaires, but will likely have different spacing requirements and can require up to 2-3 more lights to achieve the same uniformity at the same desired light level.

 Example: